using Pumas

 field indicates the final parameter estimates.
 The Estimate

-column indicates the estimated value of the parameter.
+column indicates the maximum likelihood estimates of the parameter.

 2.10 Computing Parameter Precision with infer